mathworks/ci-configuration-examples/README.md

 <br>

-## Caveats
+## Licensing
-* On cloud-hosted agents provided by Azure DevOps, CircleCI, and GitHub Actions, you need a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) if your project is private or if your pipeline includes transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.
-You can request a token by contacting MathWorks&reg; at [batch-tokens@mathworks.com](mailto:batch-tokens@mathworks.com).
+Product licensing for your pipeline depends on your project visibility as well as the types of products the pipeline uses:

+- Public project — The CI integration for MATLAB automatically licenses all products for you, except for transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.
+- Private project — The CI integration does not automatically license any products for you.

+To license products that are not automatically licensed, you can request a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.
+Batch licensing tokens are strings that enable MATLAB to start in noninteractive environments.

 <br>